angenibai/angenibai.github.io/_posts/2023-04-02-easter-show-value.md

 index: true # When false, <meta name="robots" content="noindex"> is added to the page, default is true
 ---

-# Easter Showbags for MAXIMUM Value

-Created: March 17, 2023 5:37 PM

 The Easter Show is back and like the good enterprising bargain-hunter that I am, the biggest question I have before I go is: **_which showbag can I buy that will get me the most value for my money?_**

 Suppose this question occurs to you right before your ethics tutorial.
-Suppose your friend says “I bet you could find out with some code”.
+Suppose your friend[^1] says “I bet you could find out with some code”.
 And crucially, suppose you weren’t really planning on paying that much attention in ethics anyways.

 Given those conditions, it appears logical that you would then spend the next couple hours on a journey towards discovering the most cost-effective showbag at the 2023 Royal Sydney Easter Show.

 So whether those are your current conditions or not, join me on the steps I took on that journey!
 And you too can go into the Easter Show confident that you will know exactly how to get the most value for your hard-earned cash.